Ermi-haimi/git-practice/README.md

-this is for my data structure and algorithm class
+this is to practice git and git hub